 Step 4.
 Perform the final Pond Routing

-Once our pond design was completed, we clicked the [Finish] button to close out the Pond Designer and return to the Basin Model.
+Once our pond design was completed, we clicked the [Finish] button to close out the Pond Designer and return to the Basin Model at the Main Window.
 Even though the pond structure was designed, we still needed to finish out the basin model and perform the real routing.

-We selected Hydrograph 2 (Post Mod) and clicked the [Route] button on the Ribbon toolbar.
+We selected Hydrograph 2 (Post Mod Rational) and clicked the [Route] button on the Ribbon toolbar.
 This added the Pond Route icon to the Basin Model.